Mykola-CI/forward-stock-plan/README.md

     - [4] _Glossary of Terms_ - basic glossary which provides guidance
     on using options of the menu and terminology definitions

-    - [5] _Exit_ - The correct way to exit the application without hard reset
+    - [5] _Exit_ - the correct way to exit the application without hard reset

 -  _[1] View Data_, _[2] Update Weekly Sales_, [3] _Update Orders_ sub-menu, which is common for these 3:
     - choose the product range to work with in order to View Data, Update Weekly Sales or Update Orders.